-One of the nation's premier post coaches, Carol Owens is in her 13th season on the Notre Dame women's basketball coaching staff, and her fourth as associate head coach for the Fighting Irish, having originally been elevated to that position by head coach Muffet McGraw prior to the 2002-03 season (holding that role through the 2004-05 campaign), and then again in the summer of 2012 following the departure of Jonathan Tsipis to become head coach at George Washington University.
+One of the nation's premier coaches, Carol Owens enters her 18th season on the Notre Dame women's basketball coaching staff, and her ninth as associate head coach for the Fighting Irish, having originally been elevated to that position by head coach Muffet McGraw prior to the 2002-03 season (holding that role through the 2004-05 campaign), and then again in the summer of 2012.

-Throughout her tenure at Notre Dame, Owens has focused on working with the Fighting Irish post players, while also assisting with the program's nationally-ranked recruiting efforts (Notre Dame has attracted 15 consecutive Top 20 recruiting classes, something only two other schools achieved).
+Throughout her tenure at Notre Dame, Owens has focused on working with the Fighting Irish post players, while also assisting with the program's nationally-ranked recruiting efforts (Notre Dame has attracted 20 consecutive top-20 recruiting classes from 1997-2016 something only two other schools achieved).
 In addition, she has played a key role in the Fighting Irish scouting efforts, helping create the game plans for some of the program's highest-profile wins, including seven over Connecticut and five against Tennessee in the past seven seasons.

 As a fifth-year senior under Owens' tutelage in 2011-12, Peters tied longstanding school records for 15-rebound games (7) and 15-point/15-rebound games (4) in a single campaign, with both marks first set nearly 35 years earlier during the program's first varsity season (1977-78).
 She also amassed a career-high 12 double-doubles in 2011-12 (tying for fifth-most in school history and most by a Fighting Irish player since 2004), including nine in her final 18 games.
-What's more, she was the first player in program annals to pile up 75 blocks, 75 steals and 75 assists in one season, and just the second NCAA Division I player since 2001-02 to pull off that feat, while Peters' 78 total blocks tied her for fifth on the Fighting Irish single-season charts.
+What's more, she was the first player in program annals to pile up 75 blocks, 75 steals and 75 assists in one season, and just the second NCAA Division I player since 2001-02 to pull off that feat.

 After battling back from an injury-riddled start to her college career, Owens led Peters into uncharted territory in the Notre Dame women's basketball record books as the first Fighting Irish player to register 1,000 points, 500 rebounds, 200 blocks, 200 steals and 200 assists in her career.
-She also was the only player in the country to post at least 60 blocks, 60 steals and 60 assists in the past two seasons (and one of only four in the past decade).
-Overall, she appears in the top 10 on five of Notre Dame's career statistical lists -- blocked shots (2nd - 227), rebounds (5th - 937), field goal percentage (7th - .550), steals (9th - 222) and double-doubles (9th - 23).
-She also stands 17th in school history with 1,319 career points.
+Overall, she appears in the top 10 on five of Notre Dame's career statistical lists -- blocked shots (third - 227), rebounds (sixth - 937), field-goal percentage (eighth - .550), steals (ninth - 222) and double-doubles (10th - 23).
+She also stands among the top 20 in school history with 1,319 career points.

 "I am very happy to be at Notre Dame," Owens said.
 "It's a place that is so dear to my heart and the people there have been wonderful to me.
 I've had such a great relationship with Coach McGraw over the years, and I'm looking forward to continuing our work to make Notre Dame the best women's basketball program in the country, year-in and year-out."

-Owens returned to Notre Dame prior to the 2010-11 season following a five-year stint (2005-10) as head coach at her alma mater, Northern Illinois University.
-During her time in DeKalb, Owens' teams showed exceptional growth, as she posted a higher career winning percentage (.449) than either of her two predecessors and became only the second coach in the program's 42-year history (first in 28 seasons) to register double-digit victories every year she walked the sidelines at Northern Illinois.
+Between her lengthy coaching runs at Notre Dame, Owens spent five seasons (2005-10) as head coach at her alma mater, Northern Illinois University.
+During her time in DeKalb, Owens' teams showed exceptional growth, as she posted a higher career winning percentage (.449) than either of her two predecessors and became only the second coach in the program's near-half century of existence (first in close to three decades) to register double-digit victories every year she walked the sidelines at Northern Illinois.

 Owens' finest season at NIU came in 2006-07, when she led the Huskies to a 19-12 record, their best mark in 14 years, and the program's first berth in the Mid-American Conference Tournament semifinals since 2001-02.
 Two years later in 2008-09, Owens guided Northern Illinois to a 10-6 record in MAC play and a third-place finish in the conference's West Division, logging the Huskies' best regular-season league record since 2001-02.
 In fact, Northern Illinois has recorded 10 MAC wins three times since joining the conference in 1997-98 (including one 10-win campaign under Owens) and peaked with third-place finishes in the MAC West Division on four occasions (twice under Owens).